This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Speed Match (students see how fast they can match up each pair)

-- Put the cards in order
+- Put the matches in ABC order

-- Lay each match out and go through naming the letters and/or saying the sounds
+- Lay each match out and go through naming the letters and/or saying the sounds aloud

-Tips for Supporting Students:
+Tips for Supporting Students

 - For students who need support with letter/sound identification, provide them with an alphabet chart that has pictures.
 Guide them through using the alphabet chart to find a letter or figure out its sound.